Determinism: Predeterminism

 Predeterminism is the idea that all events are determined in advance.
 The concept is often argued by invoking causal determinism, implying that there is an unbroken chain of prior occurrences stretching back to the origin of the universe.
 In the case of predeterminism, this chain of events has been pre-established, and human actions cannot interfere with the outcomes of this pre-established chain.

-Predeterminism can be used to mean such pre-established causal determinism, in which case it is categorized as a specific type of determinism.
+Predeterminism can be categorized as a specific type of determinism when it is used to mean pre-established causal determinism.
 It can also be used interchangeably with causal determinism—in the context of its capacity to determine future events.
-Despite this, predeterminism is often considered as independent of causal determinism.
+However, predeterminism is often considered as independent of causal determinism.

 Biological

 The term predeterminism is also frequently used in the context of biology and heredity, in which case it represents a form of biological determinism, sometimes called genetic determinism.
-Biological determinism is the idea that each of human behaviors, beliefs, and desires are fixed by human genetic nature.
+Biological determinism is the idea that all human behaviors, beliefs, and desires are fixed by human genetic nature.

-Friedrich Nietzsche explained that a human being is "determined" by his/her body, since he/she is subject to passions, impulsions and instincts.
+Friedrich Nietzsche explained that human beings are "determined" by their bodies and are subject to its passions, impulses, and instincts.

 Fatalism

-Fatalism is normally distinguished from "determinism", as a form of teleological determinism.
-Fatalism is the idea that everything is fated to happen, so that humans have no control over their future.
-Fate has arbitrary power, and need not follow any causal or otherwise deterministic laws.
+Fatalism is normally distinguished from determinism, as a form of teleological determinism.
+Fatalism is the idea that everything is fated to happen, resulting in humans having no control over their future.
+Fate has arbitrary power, and does not necessarily follow any causal or deterministic laws.
 Types of fatalism include hard theological determinism and the idea of predestination, where there is a God who determines all that humans will do.
-This may be accomplished either by knowing their actions in advance, via some form of omniscience or by decreeing their actions in advance.
+This may be accomplished through either foreknowledge of their actions, achieved through omniscience or by predetermining their actions.